Our Team

 Linda Faulkner

-A career in policy, and a desire to share her governance experience, attracted Linda to the board of Bowel Cancer New Zealand.
-And as a bowel cancer survivor, Linda is also living proof that you can never be “too young” to have the disease.
+A career in policy, and a desire to share her governance experience, attracted Linda to the board.
+As a bowel cancer survivor, Linda is also living proof that you can never be “too young” to have the disease.
 Diagnosed at just 30, Linda feels very fortunate that it was picked up early and she had surgery within two weeks.
-Thankfully she’s been clear of cancer ever since.

 Jemma Balmer